 Windows Updates have become quite weird.
-Microsoft has taken a lot of options for configuring Windows Updates from the users in Windows 10.
-For example, now there is no option to disable updates.
+Microsoft has taken a lot of options for configuring Windows Updates from users in Windows 10.
+For example, there is currently no option to disable updates.
 Now it is mandatory to install updates.
-The users can “pause” the updates temporarily.
+Users can “pause” the updates temporarily.

 One annoying activity of Windows updates is that users have to restart their system to complete the update process.
-If not configured properly, Windows will restart on its own scheduled times even without notifying the user.
+If not configured properly, Windows will restart at its own scheduled time even without notifying the user.

-After the restart, sometimes Windows 10 takes a lot of time for updating the system.
+After the restart, sometimes Windows 10 takes a lot of time to update the system.
 If you are in a hurry and want to restart the system without waiting for the updates to install, Microsoft does not give you any option.

-In this article, we will discuss about the solution to this very problem.
-After following this article, you will be able to bypass installation of pending updates on system shutdown/restart.
+In this article, we will discuss the solution to this very problem.
+After following this article, you will be able to bypass the installation of pending updates on the system shutdown/restart.

 If you click on the Power icon, you will get something like the above mentioned screenshot.
 Windows will give you to update and shut down or update and restart.
 There is no option to shut down or restart without installing the updates.

 There is a simple trick to bypass this shutdown/restart process.
-Follow the instructions below to bypass the Windows updates installation process on system shutdown/restart.
+Follow the instructions below to bypass the Windows update installation process on system shutdown/restart.

 Disable update on restart option using Group Policy

-Sometimes Group Policy Editor (gpedit.msc) is a life saver in these types of situations.
-There is an option in Windows Group Policy “Do not display ‘Install Updates and Shut Down’ option in Shut Down Windows dialog box“.
+Sometimes the Group Policy Editor (gpedit.msc) is a life saver in these types of situations.
+There is an option in the Windows Group Policy “Do not display ‘Install Updates and Shut Down’ option in Shut Down Windows dialog box“.
 Enabling this option will make Install updates and shut down option disappear.
-The normal Shut down only option will appear.
+The normal Shutdown only option will appear.

 This is a permanent option.
-This means that the shut down and update or restart and update options will not appear in the Shut down dialog box.
-For installing update and restarting the computer, you will need to go to Settings –> Windows Update and select the install updates and restart from there.
+This means that the shutdown and update or restart and update options will not appear in the Shutdown dialog box.
+To install the update and restart the computer, you will need to go to Settings –> Windows Update and select the install updates and restart from there.

 The option is located here: